firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/issue-62/2018-12-11-cleaning-up.md

 author-img: brian-m-milton.jpg
 author-bio: |
   Brian Milton is a short, tweedy Glaswegian who splits his time between work, writing, and flapping at wildlife.
 He'd like to do less of two of these.
 Brian lives with his wife, a cat, and thousands of bees.
 The cat rarely talks to him.
 He has been published in anthologies such as _Caledonia Dreamin'_ and _Thirty Years of Rain_, and in magazines such as _KZine_ and this here wonderful _Fireside Magazine_.
 He can be found shouting on the twitters at [@munchkinstein](https://www.twitter.com/muchkinstein).
+art: cleaning-up.jpg
+caption: "A man in a turban, holding a sword, stares down a many-tentacled beast.
+In the background, a cat nonchalantly licks its paw."
+artist: Clare DeZutti
+artist-img: satu-kettunen.jpg
+artist-bio: |
+  Clare DeZutti is an illustrator and designer in Brooklyn, NY.
+During the day she works as a assistant designer at Workman Publishing.
+In her off time, she enjoys drawing, drawing and more drawing.
+Her work appears in the 1001 Knights Anthology and she colored Tales of the Night Watchman Issue 7, from So What?
+Press.
 proofread: true
 ---